-I have been called that many a time over the last 36 years.
+I have been called that many a time over the last 36 years in my autistic life.
 I am one of many late diagnosed autistic adults who identify strongly with Pathological Demand Avoidance.
 PDA is growing in recognition of late and is characterised by a set of avoidant behaviours that prevent us engaging in everyday situations.
-This can have a detrimental impact on education, employment, and mental health unless the PDAer is supported in a way which meets their needs.
+This can have a detrimental impact on education, employment, and mental health unless the PDAer’s autistic life struggles are supported in a way which meets their needs.

 The more demands placed upon the PDAer, the harder it can be to engage or function, leading to extreme burnout and being unable to meet basic needs.
 It is a common reason so many children with PDA end up being unable to attend or being excluded from school, experiencing social care professionals and health services that supposedly offer detailed guidance on how to ‘fix’ the problem but often leaves a family in deeper crisis as the strategies advised go against that need for autonomy and independence.

 One strategy I use to try to get around avoidance, when I need to, is role-play.

 I am a crystal with a thousand facets.
 Role-play as a way of engaging has been something I have done unconsciously through my whole life.
 Demands, particularly external ones, cause me great distress, even if I want to participate or do the action, every suggestion always has a knee-jerk ‘NO!’ response.